apostolouagg/The-Dice-Game/README.md

 Initially, the user must Log In or Register with their details.
 After logging in, they are directed to the main menu where their details and the Leaderboard are displayed.

-By clicking ### Play
-, the player is directed to the corresponding form and can start the game.
+By clicking <b>Play</b> , the player is directed to the corresponding form and can start the game.
 They must first select the level, and then the game starts whenever they click the dice.

 In ### Account settings
 , the user can change the Theme of the application, see their personal scores on each level, and change their profile picture.